 - AmScope 10X-20X microscope

 - Needle nose tweezers

 Flash drive has a bent USB port

 Someone bumped into this USB flash drive while it was plugged in.
 Right after the accident the flash drive stopped being detected by any computer.
 That is a cheap drive but the data on it is priceless.

 If you look at the drive from the side you can clearly see the USB port not being straight and bent upwards.

 One of the soldering pads got lifted off of the circuit board and the trace between the pad and the circuit board got cracked.
-Can you see the gap between the first USB pin and the circuit board?
+One of the pins on the USB port doesn’t make contact with the circuit board anymore.
+Can you see a gap between the first USB pin and the circuit board?
 Thats’s the problem!

 This is USB VCC pin which supplies +5 volts DC to the circuit board.